Chapter 19 : Love rule #18

 I slowly sat down at a table near the door, wondering why I hadn’t seen even a hair of any other patients.

 I looked down at the food and longed to be back at Hogwarts, even if it were just in the hospital wing.
-At least the house elves tried to tempt me with appetizing food… this just looked like leftover sludge.

 “Erm… thank you?”
 I questioned, and the warden harrumphed.